osg-htc/docs/docs/site-planning.md

 ------------------

 The Worker Node Client is software installed on each worker node to provide a minimal runtime environment for pilot jobs.
-We strive to keep this as lightweight as possible; it includes basic grid utilities, not scientific libraries.
+We strive to keep this as lightweight as possible; it includes basic grid utilities, not research libraries.

 There is a wide range of worker node management practices; accordingly, we provide the worker node client in three
 forms: